meyrevived/DB_Strafer/README.md

 A tool for stress and performance tests on databases that monitors CPU, RAM and disk space abuse simultaniously.
 Contains two components:

 ### Strafer
-A prcess that connects to a database and runs queries from an SQL file the user provides, at whichever frequency the user configures.
+A process that connects to a database and runs queries from an SQL file the user provides, at whichever frequency the user configures.

 ### Monitor
 A process that gathers information about CPU, RAM and disk space usage from the database server at a frequency the user configures.
 Can create a CSV report with its findings at user's request.